 About half of Georgia Tech’s graduate students are employed as graduate research or teaching assistants (GRAs and GTAs), including four out of five doctoral students.
 These assistantships provide a modest stipend and lower tuition, and are usually awarded through students' major departments.
 The minimum stipend level applies whether the student works one-third or one-half time.
-The minimum stipend for doctoral students is $1,320 per month and the minimum for master’s students is $870 per month.
-(Exceptions may be approved by the Vice Provost for Graduate Education and Faculty Development.)
+For the most up to date information on minimum stipends, visit: Policylibrary.gatech.edu/academic-affairs/stipends-graduate-assistantships (Exceptions may be approved by the Vice Provost for Graduate Education and Faculty Development.)

 The vast majority of GRA jobs are funded by grants or contracts that come from outside Tech.
 They provide hands-on research experience and usually an opportunity to learn teamwork.
 Most GTA jobs are paid from Georgia Tech operating funds (state funds).
 They provide an opportunity for students to develop teaching skills in apprenticeship with a member of the faculty.
 To be hired as a GRA or GTA, you must be a full-time student.
 Most assistantships require 13-20 hours per week of work.

-The only Institute-level fellowship programs are President’s Fellowships (PFs; $5,500 per academic year) and Georgia Tech Institute Fellowships (GTIFs; $2,000 per academic year, effective Fall 2017).
-These are topper funds that supplement assistantships or other fellowships.
-Programs nominate incoming students for these programs, and the Office of Graduate Studies coordinates the awards.
-Click here for additional fellowship opportunities.
+The only Institute-level fellowship programs are President’s Fellowships and Institute Fellowships.
+These supplement assistantships or other fellowships.
+Programs nominate incoming students for these programs, and the Office of Graduate Studies administers the programs.
+Visit: Fellowships for additional fellowship opportunities.